Ithar/java-spring-boot-file-data-loader/README.md

 # java-spring-boot-file-data-loaders
 Project loads cvs and tsv files, uses Map Struct to covert to entities

-Working with docker-compose to create a Drupal site with postgres DB in the background

 #### Features
 - Jackson CsvMapper Data Formatter
 - MapStruct